-Your LifeBook comes with pre-installed software for playing audio and video files of various formats.
-The software configuration installed is dependent upon the operating system that is pre-installed on your system.
-In addition, there is file transfer software, virus protection software and Power Management software.
+Depending on your pre-installed operating system, your Fujitsu LifeBook notebook comes with pre-installed software for playing audio and video files of various formats.
+In addition there is file transfer software, virus protection software and Power Management software.

-LEARNING ABOUT YOUR SOFTWARE
+LEARNING ABOUT YOUR APPLICATION SOFTWARE Tutorials

-Tutorials

-All operating systems and most application software have tutorials built-into them upon installation.
+All operating systems and most application software have tutorials built into them upon installation.
+We have tutorials built into them upon installation.
 We highly recommend that you step through the tutorial before you use an application.